mileweb/docs-content-cdn/en/docs/edge-logic/supported-directives.md

 CDN Pro always uses gzip and applies it to the default MIME types above.
 In addition, compression is activated only when the response body size is greater than 1024 bytes.
 The default behavior should work well for most users.
 This directive can be used to enable compression on other types.
 The search and match are case-insensitive.
 We improved the public version to support wildcards like `text/*` and `*javascript`.
 Responses with the “text/html” type are always compressed, regardless of the setting for this directive.

 Note: Although it is currently allowed to set different MIME types for gzip and brotli compression by using `gzip_types` and [`brotli_types`](#brotli_types), the types set for the two directives are merged, and the merged types apply to both gzip and brotli compression.
-Please set the same value for the two directives if both gzip and brotli compression are enabled. `gzip_types` and `brotli_types` will be deprecated in the near future, and a new directive will be introduced to support setting MIME types for both gzip and brotli.
+Please set the same value for the two directives if both gzip and brotli compression are enabled.

+`gzip_types` and `brotli_types` have been deprecated.
+Please use `compress_types` instead.

 ### [`http2_max_concurrent_streams`](https://nginx.org/en/docs/http/ngx_http_v2_module.html#http2_max_concurrent_streams)